epigeneticstoocean/2018OAExp_larvae/notebook/20200909_troubleShootingi5Primer.md

 ## Considerations for next steps

-* I currently have 44 reactions pico methylation kit reactions.
+* I currently have 44 pico methylation kit reactions.
 A new 25 sample kit would cost around 1300.
 * Oligos would cost about 15-30 dollars per oligo (x2 per primer).